 CAROLINA THEATRE | 309 West Morgan Street

 Housing the 1000-seat Fletcher Hall, 225-seat Cinema 1, and 50-seat Cinema 2, the Carolina Theatre has been in the heart of downtown Durham since 1926 and has become one of the city’s most beloved institutions.
-The Carolina Theatre is home to a number of screenings throughout the festival, including our Opening Night Film, Closing Night Film, and Center Frame screenings.
+The Carolina Theatre is home to a number of screenings throughout the festival, including our Opening Night and Closing Night Films.
 The Hospitality Suite* (2nd Floor) and Press Lounge (3rd Floor) are also located in this venue.

 *Hospitality Suite access is limited to Filmmaker, First Team, Patron, Press, and Priority passes.

 DURHAM CONVENTION CENTER | 301 West Morgan Street